NookalaBhargavi/NookalaBhargavi/README.md

 - 👋 Hi, I’m @NookalaBhargavi
 - 👀 I’m interested in salesforce development
 - 🌱 I’m currently learning salesforce
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on any Salesforce Admin/development
 - 📫 How to reach me bhargavinookala@gmail.com

 <!---